Ivy League: 19th and early 20th centuries

-In 1900, W. E. B. Du Bois oversaw and edited The College-bred Negro. a study on Black integration in colleges and universities that found a combined total of 52 Black students had graduated from Ivy League schools in their collective histories.
+In 1900, W. E. B. Du Bois oversaw and edited The College-bred Negro a study on Black integration in colleges and universities that found a combined total of 52 Black students had graduated from Ivy League schools in their collective histories.
 Since no official policies prohibited schools in the Ivy League from admitting students of color each university in the League had different policies regarding the admission of Black students.
 Dartmouth's first Black student graduated in 1828, while Princeton would only admit their first Black student under the V-12 Navy College Training Program in the 1940s.

 Early Black student admits to Ivy League universities were controversial and often faced backlash.
 Dartmouth initially denied its first Black graduate, Edward Mitchell, supposedly to avoid "offend[ing] students".
 Dartmouth students protested this decision, leading to Mitchell's admission in 1824.
 Richard Henry Green was awarded an MD degree by Dartmouth College in 1864.

 Harvard admitted its first Black student, Beverly Garnett Williams, in 1847.
 News of his admission incited protests by Harvard students and faculty.
 Williams died before the academic year began, however, and never matriculated.
-Richard Theodore Greener was the first African American to receive a Harvard degree in 1870.
+Richard Theodore Greener was the first African American to receive an undergraduate Harvard degree in 1870.
+Also in 1870, George Franklin Grant graduated from the Harvard Dental School (now the Harvard School of Dental Medicine) and later that year became the first African-American professor at Harvard.
 Between 1890 and 1940, an average of three Black men enrolled at Harvard per year.
-In 1923, Harvard's Board of Overseers overruled University President Abbot Lawrence's ban on Black students living in dorms, announcing that all freshmen would be permitted to live in dorms regardless of race, but upheld that “men of the white and colored races shall not be compelled to live and eat together."
+In 1923, Harvard's Board of Overseers overruled University President Abbot Lawrence's ban on Black students living in dorms, announcing that all freshmen would be permitted to live in dorms regardless of race, but upheld that "men of the white and colored races shall not be compelled to live and eat together."
 Brown seems to have refused admission to Black students outright prior to the Civil War.
 Abolitionist Elizabeth Buffum Chase wrote in her book Anti Slavery Reminiscences about "a lad of rare excellence and attainments [who] was refused an examination for admission by the authorities of Brown University on account of the color of his skin."
-Inman Page was the first Black student to graduate from Brown in 1877, and was class speaker.
+Inman E. Page was the first Black student to graduate from Brown in 1877, and was class speaker.

 William Adger, James Brister, and Nathan Francis Mossell were the first Black students enrolled at Penn in 1879.
 Brister graduated from the School of Dental Medicine (Penn Dental) in 1881 as the first African American to earn a degree from Penn, while Adger was the first African American to graduate from the college in 1883.

 Columbia University has claimed that four Black students earned University degrees between 1875 and 1900, though their names are apparently unknown.